netzmacht/contao-leaflet-libraries/assets/leaflet-markercluster/README.md

 });
 ```

+#### Additional MarkerClusterGroup Events

+- **animationend**: Fires when marker clustering/unclustering animation has completed
+- **spiderfied**: Fires when overlapping markers get spiderified

 ## Methods

 ### Getting the bounds of a cluster
-When you recieve an event from a cluster you can query it for the bounds.
+When you receive an event from a cluster you can query it for the bounds.
 See [example/marker-clustering-convexhull.html](http://leaflet.github.com/Leaflet.markercluster/example/marker-clustering-convexhull.html) for a working example.
 ```javascript
 markers.on('clusterclick', function (a) {